lofiwifi/custom_shell/src/README.txt

 ---------------------------------
 <describe your IMPLEMENTATION of the following commands:
-jobs, fg, bg, kill, stop, \ˆC, \ˆZ >
+jobs, fg, bg, kill, stop, \ˆC, \ˆZ > stop sends SIGSTOP to the given pgid kill sends SIGTERM to the given pgid

 Description of Extended Functionality
 -------------------------------------
 <describe your IMPLEMENTATION of the following functionality:
 I/O, Pipes, Exclusive Access >
+I/O
+Makes a call to addopen and sets stdin to iored_input Makes a call to addopen and sets stdout to iored_output, if >, includes O_TRUNC, if >>, includes O_APPEND

 List of Additional Builtins Implemented
 ---------------------------------------